-The PhD program at The University of North Carolina at Greensboro regularly offers coursework and independent studies in Literature and the Environment.
-Faculty members interested in this specialization include Karen L. Kilcup (American Literature), Alexandra Schultheis (Postcolonial Literature), Elizabeth Chiseri-Strater (Rhetoric and Composition), Hephzibah Roskelly (Rhetoric and Composition), and Nancy Myers (Rhetoric and Composition).
+The PhD program at The University of North Carolina at Greensboro regularly offers coursework and independent studies in Literature/Rhetoric and the Environment.
+Faculty members interested in this specialization include Karen L. Kilcup (American Literature), Risa Applegarth (Rhetoric and Composition), and Nancy Myers (Rhetoric and Composition).
 Faculty interests include: environmental justice and human rights, literacy and ethnography, race and gender studies, sacred places, ecofeminism, globalism, and bioregionalism.
 The program offers opportunities for service learning.
 In addition, students can benefit from faculty across the University who participate in the Environmental and Sustainability Studies Program.

 The Ohio State University

-All PhD students in English at Ohio State design individual programs of study, and since the early 1990s several students in rhetoric and in literary studies have completed dissertations focusing on ecocriticism, working with English Department faculty who are active members of ASLE, publish and teach in the area of literature and environment studies, and direct doctoral dissertations in the field.
-Associate Professor H. Lewis Ulman serves as editor of the ASLE Online Bibliography and works on American nature writing, early modern natural history, and the intersections of technology and environment.
-Professor Lisa Kiser studies nature in the Middle Ages and medieval environmental history.
-Associate Professor Marlene Longenecker studies ecofeminism and critical theory.
-In addition, Kathleen Wallace works on African-American literature and the environment.
-The English department here is very supportive of interdisciplinary projects, and grad students working on ecocriticism can take courses in other departments relatively easily.
+All PhD students in English at Ohio State design individual programs of study, and since the early 1990s several students in rhetoric and in literary studies have completed dissertations focusing on ecocriticism, working with English Department faculty who publish and teach in the area of literature and environment studies, and direct doctoral dissertations in the field.
+They include Sara Crosby in ecohorror and ecocriticism, and Thomas S. Davis and Amrita Dhar in environmental humanities.
+The English department is very supportive of interdisciplinary projects, and grad students working on ecocriticism can take courses in other departments relatively easily.
 Of particular interest might be Geography’s specialty area in Environment and Society and History’s Environmental History group, as well as the graduate course offerings of the School of Environment and Natural Resources and the interdisciplinary Environmental Science Program.
-We also have another ASLE member in the Department of Germanic Languages and Literatures, Assistant Professor Bernhard Malkmus.

 University of Oregon